 2) Inflation.
 Your stocks and bonds need to overcome inflation, which is eating and gnawing away at the dollar-denominated value of these paper assets.

-Once in a while, the stocks or bonds of one of the companies you hold will lose value because new technology made the company’s products or services redundant or irrelevant, because a competitor bested it, because of bad management decisions, etc. This will always happen, so you need your stocks and bonds to provide you extra growth to offset these losses.
-It’s a real risk.
+Once in a while, the stocks or bonds of one of the companies you hold may lose value because new technology made the company’s products or services redundant or irrelevant, because a competitor bested it, because of bad management decisions, etc. Since none of the companies that were in the New York stock exchange when it started exist today, you see that this will always happen, so offsetting this real risk with holding stocks and bonds is done by them providing you with extra growth to offset cyclical or specific losses.

-Think about part of the yield you get from assets that give dividends or cash flow as providing risk insurance, which you need to offset the real losses that occur to stocks and bonds.
+Think about part of the yield you get from assets that give dividends or cash flow as providing something close to the concept of risk insurance, which you need to offset the real losses that may occur to stocks and bonds.
 Physical gold is a completely different asset than a stock or a bond because it carries no third-party risk.
 Once you hold physical gold, no technological advance will make it worthless, no hacker will take it away from you, and no CEO’s decisions can affect its value.
 So, gold does not have to provide extra growth to offset these specific losses that are typical to stocks and bonds.

 Gold compared to stocks and bonds regarding inflation